vtexdocs/dev-portal-content/docs/guides/Checkout/customization/checkout-customization-guide.md

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/guides/Checkout/customization/f62ee29-CMS_File_manager_60.PNG)

-[block:callout]
-{
-  "type": "danger",
-  "body": "VTEX does not support the use of custom scripts and is not responsible for any damages that their use may cause.
-Using custom scripts can break your store or stop sales."
+>❗ VTEX does not support the use of custom scripts and is not responsible for any damages that their use may cause.
+Using custom scripts can break your store or stop sales.
-}
-[/block]

 ## Customizing Checkout UI - Apps

 In addition to Admin VTEX, you can use two apps to customize your store’s Checkout UI: _Checkout UI Settings_ and _Checkout UI Custom_.